vanangamudi/tharavukkanam/tamil-etymological-dict/README.md

 Tamil etymological dictionary
 [TamilVU](http://stream1.tamilvu.in/etytamildict/TamilDemo.aspx)

-Contains around 400 thousand unique words, and alsomt 36 percent of them are not parsed correctly.
+Contains around 400 thousand unique sense of words, and alsomt 36 percent of them are not parsed correctly.
 But it is already late, because I wanted to share this yesterday itself.
 Will keep working on this, but need help of experts.

 |word|word_sense|pos|pronounication|tamil_meaning|english_meaning|reference|etymology|example|alternatives|unparsed_content|
 |---|---|---|---|---|----|----|---|----|----|-----|